 Payment by an investor for Units of the Company will be held by the Company.
-If a minimum of twenty (20) Units for a total of One Hundred Thousand Dollars (\$100,000) offered hereby (the "Minimum Offering") are not sold by December 7, 2008, then payments received will be refunded in full, together with any interest earned on a pro-rata basis unless the offering is not extended for a one-hundred-twenty (120) day period by the Manager in its sole and absolute discretion.
+If a minimum of twenty (20) Units (\$100,000) offered hereby (the "Minimum Offering") are not sold by December 31, 2006, then payments received will be refunded in full, together with any interest earned on a pro-rata basis unless the offering is not extended for a ninety (90) day period by the Manager in its sole and absolute discretion.
 No funds shall be drawn upon until the Minimum Offering is raised.